jesstelford/react-testing-mocha-jsdom/README.md

 ### jsdom

-Setting up jsdom ^2.0.0 can be acheived in a couple of lines:
+Setting up jsdom ^2.0.0 can be achieved in a couple of lines:

 ```javascript
 // file: test/setup.js